bradkcrist/meet-app/README.md

 Given there are upcoming events
 When the user accesses the event details
 Then a chart displaying the number of events in each city is shown

+Serverless Functions Use:
+I will use servless functions for managing authetication, in my React app.
+The benefits of using servless include focusin on bussiness logic, automated scaling, microservice architecture and high availability.
+One other great thing is how fast they are to create and use.